 Glenda Ethington is cofounder of the Sturge-Weber Syndrome Community, a worldwide organization for individuals and families living with Sturge-Weber syndrome (SWS.)
 Her grandson, Glen, has SWS and she was inspired by his courage to form an Internet support group for SWS, which eventually led to the SWSC chapter membership into the VBF.
 She has a background in print journalism, and currently resides in Kentucky.

 Lauri Firstenberg is a producer and curator based in Los Angeles.
 She runs the gallery there-there in Hollywood.
 Lauri has worked with nonprofits and foundations for 25 years, presently working on AG ARTIST GUILD for art and advocacy.
 She is a parent of Edie Yvonne, who was born with KTS.
 Lauri returned to the VBF Board in 2017.

-Dr. Maria Gnarra is an Adjunct Associate Research Scientist at Columbia University in New York and Senior Dermatology Advisory Consultant at BioChemics Inc., a biotech company based in Boston that specializes in new drug delivery platforms.
-Dr. Gnarra joined VBF as a member of the Board in 2017, and now leads the VBF Research effort.
+Dr. Maria Buethe is the Medical Research Director for the Vascular Birthmark Foundation.
+She obtained her PhD in Vascular Anomalies at Columbia University and is currently working in the NY area.
+She has served as an adjunct Associate Research Scientist at Columbia University in New York and Senior Dermatology Advisory Consultant at BioChemics Inc., a biotech company based in Boston that specializes in new drug delivery platforms.

 Dr. Dinah Gonzalez is a board certified ObGyn physician.
 Dinah is also certified in Integrative Medicine.
 She has combined these disciplines and has a private practice.
 Dinah lives and works in Pennsylvania with her husband and fellow Board member Dr. Marvin Kalafer.